aravinds-kannappan/orthogonal-take-home/README.md

 **2. Summarization** — When a conversation exceeds the window, the older messages are summarized into a compact 2-3 sentence block via a separate Claude call.
 That summary is prepended to the context so Claude retains key facts (names, companies, emails found earlier) without paying the full token cost of the raw history.

-This means a user can have a very long research session — finding 10 companies, enriching contacts, following up on leads — and the assistant will still remember the important context from earlier in the conversation.

 ---

 ## How do conversations persist?

 Conversations are stored in **Upstash Redis** (serverless Redis).
 Every message is written to Redis immediately after it's sent or received, keyed by conversation ID.

 When a user returns to the app, their conversation list is fetched from Redis and their selected conversation is reloaded in full.
-The conversation ID is tracked in React state on the client — if the user bookmarks a URL or returns to the same session, their history is restored.
+The conversation ID is tracked in React state — if the user returns to the same session, their history is fully restored.

 Redis was chosen because:
 - Conversations are naturally key-value shaped (conversation ID → conversation object)